yahoo/oss-guide/docs/using/using.md

 When you find code on the internet that you want to use, you should first look for the license file.
 We typically find one of three types of licenses:

-### Permissive Licenses
+### Permissive Open Source Licenses

 Permissive licenses grant permission to use the code, imposing minimal obligations, and are relatively easy to comply with.
 The MIT, BSD, and Apache licenses are permissive.
 We come across many less common, but permissive licenses.
 Although details in each vary, we consider zLib, ISC, JSON to be permissive and are generally acceptable for almost all uses.
 Creative Commons Attribution (CC-BY) and SIL Open Font are usually acceptable when applied to content and fonts.
 Please ask if you see something less common.

 We can use code licensed under permissive license.
-When that code is used in a [mobile app](../launching/mobile.md) or [binary product](../launching/binary.md) we distribute, follow the product launch guidelines to ensure we have listed the appropriate credits in our product before launch.
+When that code is used in a [mobile app](../launching/mobile.md) or [binary product](../launching/binaries.md) we distribute, follow the product launch guidelines to ensure we have listed the appropriate credits in our product before launch.

-### Restrictive Licenses
+### Restrictive Open Source Licenses

 Restrictive licenses grant permission to use the code, but they include terms that give us pause since they could pose additional work for us to comply with.
 Moreover, depending on how we're using the code, we might find it better for us not to use the open source code.
 Free Software licenses such a GPLv2, GPLv3, LGPLv2.1, or LGPLv3 impose obligations that may require us to make code available externally.
 MPL and EPL also contain reciprocal terms that are sometimes problematic. **Note**: problematic does not mean we can't use it at all, it means we need to make sure we are using it correctly.